BuildOnViction/docs/docs/general/faq.md

     For each iteration of 900 blocks (called epoch), a checkpoint block is created, which implements only reward works.
 	The masternode, who takes turn in the circular and sequential order to create blocks, has to scan all of the created blocks in the epoch and count number of signatures.

-	It is worth noting that coin-holders who unvote before the checkpoint block will not receive any shared reward in the Staking Reward portion.
+	It is worth noting that token holders who unvote before the checkpoint block will not receive any shared reward in the Staking Reward portion.

 !!! quote "I want to stop running my node."
     If you don't want to run your masternode anymore, please remember to resign before shutting down the node.